ricardojlrufino/tray2/README.md

 * dorkbox/SystemTray - https://github.com/dorkbox/SystemTray
   * But add a lot of dependencies (+ 8MB), like kotlin, javassist, which in my opinion are totally unnecessary

-## License

-This software is distributed under [MIT license](http://www.opensource.org/licenses/mit-license.php), so feel free to integrate it in your commercial products.

 ## Build

 Build jar for tests